thomaslevesque/Solo/README.md

 # Solo

+> [!WARNING]
+> This library is a work in progress, and might not work as intended.
+In particular, it hasn't been tested _at all_ on Linux yet.

 A simple library to run a .NET app as single-instance and notify the existing instance, if any.

 When the first instance of the app starts, it attempts to create a named pipe.